 8. Don’t be afraid of painful feelings

-One of the reasons why so many of us struggle with dealing with difficult emotions is that we’re conditioned to bottle up, ignore or push away anything that causes us pain or makes us uncomfortable.
+One of the reasons that so many of us struggle with dealing with difficult emotions is that we’re conditioned to bottle up, ignore, or push away anything that causes us pain or makes us uncomfortable.
 However, the tricky thing about emotions is that the more you push them away, the stronger they resurface.

 “If you’re feeling neglected in a relationship, try to learn from it and give a positive meaning to this experience instead of closing it off because it is painful.
 The self-awareness and the ability to sit with difficult emotions can help you a lot in moving on and learning, and finally, taking a step toward a healthy life,” Adya says.

 Related Reading: 7 Strategies To Stop Fighting In A Relationship

 Figuring out how to deal with feeling neglected in a relationship isn’t always easy.
 After all, relationships are not always linear and they don’t exist in a vacuum.
 From external stressors to changing feelings toward a partner to the presence of a third wheel in a relationship, there are so many factors that could leave you feeling neglected in a relationship.

 Sometimes, more than one of these factors could be at play and possibly inter-linked.
 If you are trying to figure out how to stop feeling neglected in a relationship, you have to reach the root of the problem.
 For instance, an attempt to blow off steam after a stressful day at work may have led your partner to sleep with a coworker, and now the stress and the affair may be making them inconsiderate of your needs.